AdobeDocs/experience-manager-65.it-IT/help/assets/scene7.md

 #### Modifica del testo in base a un valore personalizzato ClientContext {#changing-text-to-reflect-the-value-of-a-client-context-value}

-To link a field to a client context value, tap **[!UICONTROL Select]** to open the client-context menu, select the client context, and tap **[!UICONTROL OK]**.
-In questo esempio, il nome cambia perché è collegato al nome formattato nel profilo.
+To link a field to a client context value, tap **[!UICONTROL Select]** to open the client-context menu, select the client context, and tap **[!UICONTROL OK.]** In questo esempio, il nome cambia perché è collegato al nome formattato nel profilo.

 ![chlimage_1-236](assets/chlimage_1-236.png)